 - trouble speaking clearly

 - difficulty walking, tremors

 - inability to work or care for yourself

 In HIV encephalopathy, the brain swells.
 This affects both brain volume and brain structure, causing memory and cognitive problems and eventually dementia.
-The more the infection spreads within the brain, the worse the dementia becomes.

 In the brain, the virus can mutate, making it quite different from HIV that’s circulating in the blood.
 This evolution and compartmentalization makes some treatments less effective in the brain than they are in other parts of the body.

 HIV encephalopathy starts with mild symptoms that gradually worsen.
 These are the stages of HIV encephalopathy progression.

 - Stage 0.
 Your mental and motor functions are normal.

 - Stage 0.5, subclinical.
 You might have a few minor symptoms, such as slowed ocular movements or slowed arm and leg movements.
 Your gait and strength remain normal, and you can still go about your daily activities.

 - Stage 1, mild.
 There are definite signs of intellectual, functional, or motor impairment.
 This can be confirmed with neuropsychological testing.
 You continue to walk unassisted and are able to perform all but the most demanding aspects of your daily life.